Analysis and X-ray tomography: The normal operator

+We are here representing a line by a direction $v\in\Sphere^{n-1}$ and a point $x\in v^\perp$.
 In this representation the same line appears twice in the integral --- in both orientations.
 The same formula can be used for the space of oriented lines as well.
-The double counting could be removed by replacing~$S^{n-1}$ with its antipodal quotient (the real projective space of dimension $n-1$), but multiple counting of finite order is not an issue for our purposes.
-More precisely, one can define an equivalence relation~$\sim$ on~$S^{n-1}$ identifying antipodal points; the antipodal quotient is $S^n/{\sim}$.
+The double counting could be removed by replacing~$\Sphere^{n-1}$ with its antipodal quotient (the real projective space of dimension $n-1$), but multiple counting of finite order is not an issue for our purposes.
+More precisely, one can define an equivalence relation~$\sim$ on~$\Sphere^{n-1}$ identifying antipodal points; the antipodal quotient is $\Sphere^n/{\sim}$.

+\begin{ex} In section~\ref{sec:2D-SM} we used~$v^\perp$ to denote something else.
+How are these two~$v^\perp$s related in the two-dimensional setting? \end{ex}

 \begin{ex} For a vector $a\in\R^n$, define the translation operator $\phi_a\colon\Gamma\to\Gamma$ by $\phi_a(\gamma)=a+\gamma$.
 Show that for $g\in C_c(\Gamma)$ we have $\int_\Gamma g\dd\mu=\int_\Gamma g\circ\phi_a\dd\mu$ for any~$a$. \end{ex}